LaurenAnderson97/SML209-18/index.md

 <p style="clear:both;"></p>

-<h1> An intercative map of all the French speaking countries on the world </h1>
+<h1>Is French only spoken in France?</h1>

 Although French is spoken in many countries around the world, French is an official language in the following countries shown in the map.

+Below is an intercative map presenting all the French speaking countries in the world.

 <iframe src="https://www.google.com/maps/d/embed?mid=1GwtpxOB108C-ZDzWXY9HzXxil6dBnWXL" width="640" height="480"></iframe>